Gatemaker: Christopher Alexander's dialogue with the computer industry

 In 1958 Christopher Alexander [CA] entered Boston’s academic arena, then a pre-eminent global center for computing research.
 Technological metaphors permeated every field, some quite fruitful if used judiciously, such as 'the city as a machine' and 'the mind as a computer'.
 As part of his attempt at a technical understanding of what people meant by 'good', in art, architecture and urban planning, CA initiated several analytic computer programming projects, and published his results.

-Another idea developed within this intellectual environment: ‘good structure’ as an objective quality.
-Instinctive, unconscious, genetically-endowed human faculties, shaped by natural laws, factor into the mind’s judgment of ‘good’ and ‘natural’, in the same way that the visual system judges height and distance.
-This judgment might, however, be obscured by experience and other instinctive mental faculties, analogous to the perception conflicts of an optical illusion.
-A rational theory of this ‘good structure’ mental-faculty could be constructed from empirical data, from experiments that explore its operation, using people as test subjects.
+He developed another idea within this intellectual environment: ‘good structure’ as an objective quality.
+Instinctive, unconscious, genetically-endowed human faculties, shaped by laws of nature, factor into the mind’s judgment of ‘good’ and ‘natural’, in the same way that the visual system judges height and distance.
+This judgment might, however, be obscured in a person's mental life, due to experience and other instinctive mental faculties, analogous to the perceptual conflicts of an optical illusion.
+A rational theory of a mental-faculty that determines ‘good structure’ could be constructed from empirical data, from method-of-impression experiments that explore its operation, using people as test subjects.
 Emerging cognitive sciences, linguistics and vision for example, were inching their way forward with this approach, and it was a thread running through Gestalt experimental psychology for decades.
+It influenced Alexander very early on.

 These were enthusiasts of automation.
 They were encouraged by the ambitious methodology in Notes, which presented a structured decomposition of complex real-world problems, with an approach to systematic construction of a solution.
 When I started programming in 1974, the engineering zeitgeist of "structured programming" was deeply entangled with the method of "hierarchical decomposition": of problems, models and programs.
 This was a direct influence of Notes and CA's other published work.